Table of Contents

 Well, the answer is that in the wild there is incredible biodiversity that just can’t be duplicated in the home aquaria.
 A species that may be hardy in the wild, will die easier because some of its needs aren’t being met.

-II) Choosing A Healthy Coral
+II) The Beginner Guide To Coral: Choosing A Healthy Specimen

-A good place to start your research is Live Aquaria.
-They are an online retailer that I’ve had good success with in the past.
+For your initial research, LiveAquaria is a solid starting point.
+They’re an online retailer that I’ve personally had positive experiences with in the past.

 1) Ask About Quarantine Procedures